jambuttenshaw/cbt/README.md

 It is implemented using NVIDIA's [Donut](https://github.com/NVIDIA-RTX/Donut) framework and can run on both DirectX12 and Vulkan.

-**Note:** This repository currently uses my own forks of Donut and libcbt due to pending pull requests with fixes in libcbt and nvrhi (dependency of Donut).
+**Note:** This repository currently uses my own fork of libcbt due to a pending pull request with a fix in the resource bindings in the HLSL library.

 ![alt text](assets/preview.png)